-Design Tip #8 – To Laminate or not to laminate… that is the question.
+Design Tip #8 – To laminate or not to laminate?
+That is the question.

 We had an interesting call today from a customer who wants waterproof custom labels for hair clips.
 In cases like this, one of our our first questions is always how long the custom stickers need to last.
-Depending upon the answer to that question (and a few more) will help you determine whether to use a laminate for your custom labels or not.
+Depending upon the answer to that question (and a few more) will help you determine whether to use a laminate for your labels or not.
 If you’re more concerned with being green, we’ll advise against a laminate.
 If you’re more concerned about being waterproof, we’ll suggest a laminate.

 Design Tip #9 – Take a step back.

-Well designed custom labels and stickers look great from a distance of a few feet.
+Well-designed labels and stickers look great from a distance of a few feet.
 Simple, clean, bold designs are visually appealing and eye catching from a distance, which is where most people will view your labels and stickers from.
 Put your custom stickers to the test; take a step (or two or three) back and assess how well your labels stand up.
 Do they ‘pop’?
 Can you read your ‘main headline’ (product name or slogan)?

 Design Tip #10 – Choose your look: gloss or matte.

 We just ran some great custom labels for Berber Trader’s Mediterranean Skin Balm.
 They chose to go with a matte laminate for a natural, organic look.
 We’ve done the same for many organic and natural products, and the matte look is just right for their products.
 On the other hand we’ve applied a shiny, glossy laminate for lip glosses, hot sauces and industrial custom stickers.